subcoder167/AlphaTribeDev/README.md

 ```

 ## What I Learned:
    Fractals are never ending intricate patterns that are infinitely complex yet can be generated using simple algorithms.
 This is what we wanted to explore.
 We learnt that, although formulated through simple algorithms, the real result comes out when looping the algorithm through numerous iterations.
 The more the no of iterations, the more beautiful the pattern will be.
 But that also means using more computational power and thus a lot of time.
-We explored Intel's OneAPI toolkit to help us with this problem.
-By patching the scikit learn tools with Intel®️'s OneAPI, we greatly optimized the visualization process.
+We explored Intel®'s OneAPI toolkit to help us with this problem.
+By patching the scikit learn tools with Intel®'s OneAPI, we greatly optimized the visualization process.
 Currently we only tested upto a 1000 iterations( we included the 100 iterations in the prototype because it pretty much gives us a rough idea of what the final output will look).
 We aim to test upto 10000 iterations in the final developement phase.